 Three Tips for How to Buy Property in an IRA

 Learning how to buy real estate in your IRA can feel overwhelming if you have never done it before.
-So to simplify the process, we rounded up three tips by one of our real estate experts.
-These tips will address many of our first-time investor’s questions and help you understand the real estate process from the purchase to the management of the property.
+To simplify the process, we rounded up three tips by one of our real estate experts.
+These tips will address many of our first-time investor’s questions and help you understand the real estate process from the time of purchase to the management of the property.

 1. Start Right: Put the Name of Your IRA on Your Purchase Contract

-Your first step to investing in real estate in your IRA would be to identify a property for your IRA investment.
-Once you are ready to make an offer, ensure your real estate agent writes the offer in the name of the IRA and not your name personally.
+Your first step to investing in real estate in your IRA would be to identify a property.
+Once you are ready to make an offer, make sure that your real estate agent writes the offer in the name of the IRA and not your name personally.
 This misstep is a common mistake that can delay the process.

 The buyer’s name should be listed as Midland Trust Company as Custodian FBO (your name, your Midland acct #).
 You can negotiate the terms of the contract, and once all of the terms are agreed upon, you will forward us a copy of the contract.

 If your real estate agent already wrote the offer in your personal name, you must request a new contract.
 You cannot assign the contract from you personally to the IRA; that is a prohibited transaction!
 Therefore, an amendment or addendum is unacceptable, and a new contract is required.

 Midland is straightforward to work with for real estate investors; I like to say we are just an extension of you.
 Once the contract is sent over, we will need the contact information for the title company and/or closing attorney to provide them with our closing instructions.
 Midland only requires two full business days to receive all the necessary documents so we can prepare for closing.

 Midland will receive all the required documents for closing and send you a DocuSign with our internal paperwork along with the closing documents.
 You will then review and approve the documents we sent to you.
 Once you have reviewed and approved the documents, Midland will sign the documents and prepare to release the wire at that time.